peterszerzo/elm-gameroom/talk.md

 Communicating with the back-end goes through ports.

-But you cannot publish a package that defines its own ports, for very good reasons:
+But you cannot publish a package with ports.
-* may clash with port names the client defined.
+* port name clashes.
 * may make projects rely on poorly documented ports.
-* semantic versioning on what goes in and out of ports cannot be enforced.
+* semantic versioning cannot be enforced.

 ---

 ### The responsible cheater

-It is the library's responsibility to document the heck out of how ports should work.
-It is the client's responsibility to actually define and talk to them, both in Elm and JavaScript.
+Library: documents the heck out of how ports should work.

-Sooo, `elm-gameroom` expects the following ports record, all sending strings:
+Client: defines and talks to ports, both in Elm and JavaScript.

 ```elm
 type alias Ports msg =